 As I grew up, it felt safer to lie or not tell people the truth about how I felt, what my life was like or what I needed.

 I got so good at not telling the truth as a child that by the time I was an adult I had no idea how to tell myself the truth.

-And then my doctors found brain lesions - the first signs of alzheimers, a disease that runs in my family.
+My doctors found brain lesions - the first signs of alzheimers, a disease that runs in my family.
 I was headed straight towards an early diagnosis.
 Brain lesions can be caused by stress and my life was full of it.

 I could no longer afford to lie to myself, to self-medicate and ignore the extreme stress I was experiencing.